Umma: Ur III period

-Under the Ur III dynasty, Umma became an important provincial center.
+from archive that the economy of Umma was about 1/3 the size of nearby Lagash province.
 Several governors of Umma under Ur are known, Aa-kala, Dadaga, and Ur-Lisi, all sons of one Ur-Nigar, and Ninbilia, wife of Aa-kala.
 Most of the over 30,000 tablets recovered from the site are administrative and economic texts from that time.
 They permit an excellent insight into affairs in Umma.
 A year name of Ur III ruler Shu-Sin was "Year Shu-Sin the king of Ur built the temple of Shara in Umma".
 The next ruler Ibbi-Sin also had a year name of "Year Ibbi-Sin the king of Ur built the temple of Shara in Umma".
 The Umma calendar of Shulgi (c.
 21st century BC) is the immediate predecessor of the later Babylonian calendar, and indirectly of the post-exilic Hebrew calendar.

 In the following Isin-Larsa period, a ruler of Larsa, Sumuel (c.
 1894-1866 BC), lists as one of his later year names "Year Umma was destroyed".